 What are some of the advantages of the checkbook control model?

 - Due to the unique structure provided by your Rocket Dollar IRA LLC or a Solo 401(k) retirement trust, you take control over the deal review process as manager of the or the IRA LLC or trustee of the Solo 401(k) retirement plan.
+You or the investment provider do not have to wait to get the deal approved on any type of platform.
+The checkbook control structure of an IRA allows the manager of the LLC to approve investment decisions.

 - More control over the asset: Your IRA LLC or Solo 401(k) is the owner of the asset.
 With an IRA, your IRA is the 100% owner of the IRA LLC Rocket Dollar provides you the vehicle to help custody the asset instead of holding the asset on Rocket Dollar's books.